zsarge/zsarge.github.io/content/blog/xz-hack-activity.md

 docker ps
 ```

-Otherwise, refer to how to install docker for your distro. ([See Kali linux here.](https://www.kali.org/docs/containers/installing-docker-on-kali/#installing-docker-ce-on-kali-linux))
+Otherwise, refer to how to install docker for your distro. ([See Kali linux instructions here.](https://www.kali.org/docs/containers/installing-docker-on-kali/#installing-docker-ce-on-kali-linux))
 Remember that you may want to `sudo reboot` for docker to set up properly.

 ### Installing Docker Testbed

 To practice this exploit, we're going to use Davide Guerri's ["Small collection of famous exploits"](https://github.com/dguerri/exploits-collection/tree/main), which describes itself as a "Docker test beds for famous, high-severity, exploits".
 In this repo, Davide has done a great job of dockerizing [Anthony Weems's xzbot](https://github.com/amlweems/xzbot) for testing and practice.
 It looks like both Anthony and Davide work for Google, which isn't relevant, but it makes me feel better about not being able to figure this out on my own.

+We are going to be heavily utilizing from Davide's work for today's activity.

 In your hacking environment, run [the setup commands](https://github.com/dguerri/exploits-collection/tree/main?tab=readme-ov-file#how-to-use):